 - Front camera

-The Honor 20 and Honor 20 Pro feature a very similar design, along with the same size and resolution display, measuring 6.26-inches with 2340 x 1080 pixels.
+The Honor 20 and Honor 20 Pro feature a very similar design.
+Each handset has the same 6.26-inch display with the same resolution (2340 x 1080).

-The two models also both offer a fingerprint on the side and they both have a 32-megapixel punch-hole front camera within the display, situated in the top left corner.
+The two models both offer a fingerprint on the side - not in-screen or a dedicated front/rear area like many phones - and both have a 32-megapixel punch-hole front camera within the display.

 They also deliver the same internal power in the Kirin 980 chip and 256GB storage.
 Neither offer microSD support for storage expansion.

-While there are multiple similarities between the Honor 20 Pro and the Honor 20, there are also a couple of differences, albeit only a few.
+While there are multiple similarities between the Honor 20 Pro and the Honor 20, there are also a few differences.

 - Honor 20: Dynamic holographic design